Skip to main content

 Book launch and conversation with Dr. Matthew Frakes

-Thursday and Friday, April 15, 2026 | Smith Lab, Room 5097 | RSVP today
+4 p.m.
+Wednesday, April 15, 2026 | Smith Lab, Room 5097 | Register today

 This event marks the publication of Rogue States: The Making of America's Global War on Terror, a new book by Chase Center historian and assistant professor Dr. Matthew Frakes.
 This timely book explores how the administrations of Ronald Reagan and George H. W. Bush shaped the strategic framework that guided U.S. national security in the post–Cold War era and ultimately influenced the War on Terror.
 The conversation will be moderated by Dr. Brian Balogh, Professor of History Emeritus at the University of Virginia.